 This graph shows the rolling two-year returns of this index.

 Having a 75% chance of making money sounds pretty good.
 However, it doesn’t account for how much or how little you might win or lose.
-And if it’s a big loss, well – there goes your down payment.
+And if it’s a significant loss, well – there goes your down payment.

 If you had invested your home down payment at some point in the 2000s, hoping to grow it and take it out in a couple of years, you could have easily lost up to half of your cash – depending on how unlucky you were.
 That’s why a long-term approach to investing is so important.